-Earlier in the movie, we see that he refuses to shake hands with Captain Collingwood (George O’Brien), with whom he is already acquainted, because Thursday believes that Collingwood disgraced his uniform in some way during the war, though we gather that whatever happened was really not Collingwood’s fault, but just the result of some unfortunate circumstance over which he had no control.
+Earlier in the movie, we see that he refuses to shake hands with Captain Collingwood (George O’Brien), with whom he is already acquainted, because Thursday believes that Collingwood disgraced his uniform in some way during the war; though we gather that whatever happened was really not Collingwood’s fault, but just the result of some unfortunate circumstance over which he had no control.

-He likes to flaunt his knowledge of military history, dropping names like Genghis Khan, Alexander the Great, and Napoleon Bonaparte, while refusing to appreciate the tactical cunning of Cochise, because he is just an illiterate savage.
+Thursday likes to flaunt his knowledge of military history, dropping names like Genghis Khan, Alexander the Great, and Napoleon Bonaparte, while refusing to appreciate the tactical cunning of Cochise, because he is just an illiterate savage.
 He repeatedly rejects the advice of Captain York (John Wayne), a seasoned veteran with extensive knowledge of the Apaches, because Thursday is a colonel and York is just a captain.

 It is at this point that his snobbery makes him not just an extremely unpleasant human being, but an incompetent commanding officer as well.
 After Captain York gives his word to Cochise that a meeting will take place to discuss peace, Thursday announces that he will not honor York’s promise, but will attack the Apaches while they are not expecting it, now that they have been lured back from Mexico onto American soil.
 He justifies this treachery on the grounds that Cochise is just a “breechclouted savage,” so there is no question of honor between him and an American officer.
-As further proof that Thursday is not a man of honor, when York says that an order just given by Thursday would be suicide, he relieves him of his command and calls him a coward.
+As further proof that Thursday is not a man of honor, when York says that an order just given by Thursday would be suicide, Thursday relieves York of his command and calls him a coward.
 York throws down his gauntlet, demanding satisfaction, but Thursday hedges, saying he is not a duelist.
-The result is that the order York objected to is carried out, and Thursday ends up getting half the regiment slaughtered during a battle with the Apaches.
+The result is that the order York objected to is carried out, and Thursday ends up getting half the regiment slaughtered during a battle with the Apaches, including himself.

 In The Man Who Shot Liberty Valance, Senator Ransom Stoddard (James Stewart) and his wife Hallie (Vera Miles) return to the small western town of Shinbone for the funeral of Tom Doniphon (John Wayne).
-A local reporter and the owner and editor of the local newspaper want to know why an important politician like Senator Stoddard would come to the funeral of someone they had never even heard of.
+A young reporter and the editor of the local newspaper want to know why an important politician like Senator Stoddard would come to the funeral of someone they had never even heard of.
 Stoddard decides to tell them who Doniphon was.

 After Stoddard is brought to town in a wagon, he is nursed back to health by Hallie and her parents, who run a restaurant.
 As he recovers, he helps out by washing dishes.
 One night he even starts to serve Doniphon his steak when Valance and his gang are there.
 Valance laughs at Stoddard, who is wearing an apron, making him look weak and effeminate.
 He trips Stoddard as he walks by, which angers Doniphon, but only because that was his steak.
-There is a confrontation, but Valance and backs down and leaves.
+There is a confrontation, but Valance backs down and leaves.

 The town marshal, Link Appleyard (Andy Devine), is afraid Valance, so he is worthless.
 Doniphon is a match for Valance, but he basically just minds his own business.
 All he cares about is Hallie, whom he hopes to marry.
 The tension between Valance and Stoddard finally reaches the breaking point.
 Valance comes to Shinbone to kill Stoddard.
 Doniphon arranges for his servant Pompey (Woody Strode) to have the buckboard waiting behind the restaurant so that Stoddard can get out of town safely.
 Hallie and her parents plead with him to leave.

-Instead, Stoddard picks up a gun he barely knows how to shoot and decides to meet Valance out on the street.
+Instead, Stoddard picks up a gun he barely knows how to use and decides to meet Valance out on the street.
 But he doesn’t even bother to take off that apron!
 As long as you are going to die like a man, you should at least look like one.
 Things appear pretty one-sided, but amazingly enough, Stoddard shoots Valance and kills him.

 Stoddard was shot in his arm in the gunfight, and Hallie starts dressing his wound.
 As she does so, she begins to look at him with admiration.
-She always like Stoddard, but now that he has killed Valance, she has fallen in love with him.
+She always liked Stoddard, but now that he has killed Valance, she has fallen in love with him.
 She confesses that she did not want him to run away from Valance, even though she was afraid he would be killed.
 But now that she knows he’s a real man, she gives him her heart.
 They end up getting married.

 Stoddard becomes known as the man who shot Liberty Valance, propelling him into his political career.
 Doniphon, who came into the kitchen just as Hallie was holding Stoddard’s head to her breast and kissing him on his forehead, angrily goes home and burns up the house he was building for him and Hallie.

 But then Stoddard tells the reporters something they did not know.
 It turns out that it was Doniphon who killed Valance with a rifle from the other side of the street.
 In fact, we see that when Stoddard fired his pistol, he shot way too high.
 The thing that made Stoddard famous, then, is basically a fraud.
-The owner of the newspaper wads up his notes and throws them in the furnace.
+The editor of the newspaper wads up his notes and throws them in the furnace.
 “When the legend becomes fact,” he says, “print the legend.”

-This ending is reminiscent of Fort Apache (1948).
-However, in this earlier film, we get the sense the people, especially children, need heroes, and so that is why the legend is made to prevail over the truth.
-In this movie, however, we get the sense that the legend simply makes better copy.
+This ending is similar to that of Fort Apache, although less explicit.
+In this earlier film, we definitely get the sense that people, especially children, need heroes, and so that is why the legend is made to prevail over the truth.
+In this movie, however, it might be argued that the legend simply makes better copy, and that is why the editor decides to sit on this story.
 But if that were true, we would not care for the movie as much.
-That is, if Stoddard had been the one who killed Liberty Valance, the movie would have been just one more Western in which good triumphs over evil, and the hero gets the girl.
+That is, if Stoddard had been the one who killed Liberty Valance, the movie would have been just one more Western in which the hero kills the bad guy and gets the girl.
 But just as this movie is far more interesting for having a twist ending, so too would the readers of the newspaper have found the truth to be more fascinating than the story they had previously been led to believe.
 The local paper would have become nationally known as the one that broke the story about what really happened.

-Of course, those same masses, who supposedly need to be told pious lies, are the ones who are sitting in the audience along with us, so this may seem like a contradiction.
+Of course, those same masses, who supposedly need to be told noble lies, are the ones who are sitting in the audience along with us, so this may seem like a contradiction.
 But it is a contradiction with a purpose.
 The point is to flatter each of us into thinking we are superior to others, who in turn have been flattered into thinking they are superior to us.
 So, we all get to feel superior to one another, and that makes us like these movies.